 - Include a deductible to reduce premiums

-- Purchase policies of different lengths such as a 3-year policy or a lifetime policy.
+- Purchase policies of different lengths such as a 3-year policy or a 5-year policy.

 - Get your insurance premiums back if you never use the policy.